 Recovery is a decision only you can make, after going through the stages of healing after narcissistic abuse.
 You will get to a point where you just want to get better, you will want to put it all behind you and start living again.

-But at this point, you will either seek professional help, or you will start educating yourself on how to get better and implementing the recommendations.
+But at this point, you will either seek professional help or start educating yourself on how to get better and implement the recommendations.

 How do You Feel After Narcissistic Abuse?